luxtorpeda-dev/packages/docs/Creating_a_Package.md

 # Creating A Package

-Please note that reverse-engineering projects are not supported for this project.
+Please note that reverse-engineering projects are not supported for this project, where the original executable is used to create the engine, instead of creating it in a more open source manner.
+If you have any questions on this, please feel free to create an issue or talk on discord.

 ## Structure